adigioacchino/DinucleotideForces.jl/README.md

 Moreover an installation of [jupyter](https://jupyter.org) is needed to run the `*.ipynb` notebook.

 ## Repository structure:
-- The `forces_noncoding_multi.py` file containts the script to compute forces in the non-coding case (without caring about codons);
+- The `NoncodingForces_v2_1.jl` file containts the script to compute forces in the non-coding case (without caring about codons);
-- The `forces_example.ipynb` notebook contains a short tutorial of the usage of the scripts.
+- The `example.ipynb` notebook contains a short tutorial of the usage of the scripts.